UKIP's Election Campaign Launch Was A Bit Of A Disaster

 Nuttall repeatedly refused to say where he would be standing for election, suggesting only that reporters would need a “bucket and spade” – a potential reference to the seaside constituency of Boston and Skegness, where UKIP came second in 2015.

-The party's leader also accused Theresa May of "flagrant opportunism" in calling a snap election for 8 June because her party has such a huge lead in the polls.
+The party’s leader also accused May of “flagrant opportunism” in calling a snap election for 8 June because her party has such a huge lead in the polls.

 UKIP, by its own admission, is ill-prepared for a general election campaign and has lost support in the polls since the EU referendum.
 It has already indicated it will not be standing in some seats where there is a pro-Brexit candidate from a major party.
 Many party activists and financial backers have drifted away from the organisation since the EU referendum and former leader Nigel Farage has confirmed he will not be standing.

-UKIP is also rushing to produce a manifesto which ensures it remains relevant now it is not the only pro-Brexit party standing for election.
+UKIP is also rushing to produce a manifesto that ensures it remains relevant now it is not the only pro-Brexit party standing for election.

 Senior UKIP officials were clearly angered by repeated questions about whether beekeeping masks would be covered by a proposed ban on face coverings, which has already prompted a rebellion within the party from individuals who oppose the attempts to regulate women’s clothing.